 jams-agentd –F

-Option Description USECERT Uses the default executor connector certificate setup for the server.
+USECERT This option uses the default executor connector certificate setup for the server.

 Verifying the Agent State in JAMS